LeviMWilliamson/seng321-client-website/README.md

 # seng321-client-website
-Client website for SENG 321
+This site was created as a student exercise for the course Software Requirements 321 at the University of Victoria.